MRPT/mrpt/apps/benchmarking-image-features/ReadMe.md

 Current Version has the following:

 1. Existing detectors/descriptors from CFeatureExtraction class implemented with further modifications requried like visualizing the detectors / descriptors.
-Detectors currently supported include : KLT, Harris Corner, SIFT, SURF, FAST, FASTER9, FASTER10, FASTER12, ORB, AKAZE and LSD Detectors.
+Detectors currently supported include : KLT, Harris Corner, SIFT, SURF, FAST, FASTER9, FASTER10, FASTER12 and ORB detectors.
 Descriptors currently supported include: SIFT, SURF, Intensity Domain Spin Image, Polar Image, Log Polar Image and ORB descriptors.
 User can tune the parameters for each of the detectors/descriptors
 2. Robust stereo matching is supported currently, User can click on a detected key point in image1 and the best matching key-point in image 2 is displayed.
 A plot showing descriptor distances to all other descriptors in image 2 is also shown.
 Descriptors from both the images are also shown for visualization purposes.
 3. Forward and backward step-by-step play of images for application of detector / descriptor to certain images, to allow user to inpect the evolution of performance
 4. Option for the user to provide input as single image, stereo image or datasets (single/stereo) and perform detection / description on each image is also provided.